New to Bitbucket Cloud? Check out our get started guides for new users.

 Copy the OAuth Key and Secret values from your Bitbucket Cloud account into the dialog.

-- Change the auto link and Smart Commits defaults if necessary:
+Uncheck or disable the auto link and Smart Commits defaults, if necessary.

 The account you just connected and all of its repositories appears in the 'DVCS accounts' page in Jira.
 The initial synchronization starts automatically.